back280/IO-SoSe-2015-algorithm/README.md

 1. Java or
 2. Python

 Our tutor advised us to use python especially with regard to the following more Python focused projects.
-Although I had no experience neither with java nor with Python, I decided proceed with python instead of using the more common and better web documented Java.
+Although I had no experience neither with java nor with Python, I decided proceed with Python instead of using the more common and better web documented Java.

 #### First code attempt

-So my fist code experiments, written in java, looked like these,
+So my fist code experiments, written in Java, looked like these.

     void setup() {
       size(600, 600); //define canavas size